-Sky Kids channel launches in February,
+Sky Kids channel launches in February, will feature Morph and original shows

-(Pocket-lint) - Sky will launch its own, dedicated kids channel in February 2023.
+Sky will launch its own, dedicated kids channel in February 2023.

 Replacing Baby TV on the EPG (channel 609), Sky Kids will be home to a number of children's favourite shows, including Sky Kids Originals Dino Club, 123 Number Squad, and My Friend Misty from Fearne Cotton.